RaiderSoft/DGGRID.culmen/README.md

 A. Ross Kiester, Tony Olsen, Barbara Rosenbaum, Kevin Sahr, Ann Whelan, and Denis White.

-__DGGRID__ was made possible in part by funding from the US Environmental Protection Agency and Culmen International.
+__DGGRID__ was made possible in part by funding from the __US Environmental Protection Agency__ and __Culmen International__.

 __DGGRID__ requires the following external library (not included):

-- The Open Source Geospatial Foundation’s GDAL translator library for raster and vector geospatial data formats (see gdal.org)
+- The Open Source Geospatial Foundation’s GDAL translator library for raster and vector geospatial data formats (see http://www.gdal.org)

 __DGGRID__ uses the following external libraries (included with the __DGGRID__ source code):